April 19, 1997

 “For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”
 Isaiah 55:9 (KJV)

-My final day as a visiting nurse is June 10.
-It is hard to believe that I have worked there for five years.
-I hate to say goodbye to some of my patients who I have visited for five years.
-Some of them are like grandparents to me.
+My final day as a visiting nurse is June 10 after working there for five years.
+I hate to say goodbye to some of my patients who have become like grandparents to me.

-The Lord opened the way for me to continue in graduate school and finish in four years rather than six years.
-In the fall, Dr. K. told the five of us who were full-time students that the school had received a grant from the USA government that would cover our entire tuition and books for both semesters.
-The government reported a shortage of NPs, so they helped NPs graduate more quickly.
+In the fall, Dr. K. told the five of us who were full-time students that the school had received a grant from the USA government to cover our entire tuition and books for both semesters because of a shortage of NPs.
 Because it was a grant and not a loan, I did not need to repay the government.
-The Visiting Nurse Association reimbursed my tuition at the end of each semester for the first three years of school while I worked for them fulltime.
-They did not require me to work for them as an NP after receiving my MSN since there were no positions for NPs in home care.
+The Visiting Nurse Association reimbursed my tuition at the end of each semester for the first three years of school while I worked for them full-time.
+They did not require me to work for them after receiving my degree since there were no positions for NPs in home care.
 Through God’s gracious provision, I graduated without any debt in four years rather than six years.

-The prediction in the nursing journal of a glut of NPs never materialized.
-I never had any trouble finding a job as an NP.
-In fact, I have been inundated with job recruiters my entire career with a multitude of NP openings.
-Nursing is still a good career for job security because there will always be sick people to care for no matter the state of the economy.
+The prediction in the nursing journal of a glut of NPs never materialized and God always provided good jobs for me.
+In fact, job recruiters sought me out my entire career.
+Nursing will always have good job security because sick people need care no matter the state of the economy.